Victormah/ML_PDACBiomarker/README.md

 Robust and Consistent Biomarker Identification of Pancreatic Ductal Adenocarcinoma Metastasis by Machine Learning Approach

 ## Description
-We provided the full R codes and data for biomarker discovery using RNA seq data from cancer patients, including R codes , Rmarkdown codes, and Tutorials (HTML) in 5 sections .
+We provided the full R codes and data for biomarker discovery using RNA seq data from cancer patients, including R code, Rmarkdown codes, and Tutorials (HTML) in 5 sections.
 This is a part of our publication titled “Robust and Consistent Biomarker Identification of Pancreatic Ductal Adenocarcinoma Metastasis by Machine Learning Approach” in BMC Medical Informatics and Decision Making Journal.

 ## Installation
 Please follow the tutorials and R codes; we have a custom function that includes many R packages that need to be installed and packages in each section.